Getting started

 • On-site matters (not related to departmental academic authority or USask financial processes)

-You will be provided an NSID (Network Services ID) and first-time password recovery information (if required) by USask IT to allow you access to USask systems.
+PAWS is the personalized access to web services at the University of Saskatchewan.
+It is a customizable web environment used by all members of the university community.
+When required, new employees will be provided an NSID (Network Services ID) and first-time password recovery information by USask IT Support to allow access to USask systems.

 • your USask email account